acsone/wms/odoo/addons/alc_sale_exception_settings/README.rst

 Alc Sale Exception Settings
 ===========================

-Alc Sale Exception: Add setting to activate exception checks (disable by default)
+* Add setting to activate exception checks (disabled by default)
+* Add setting to skip non blocking exception when confirming a SO (enabled by default)

 Configuration
 =============